 WATCH | ‘We will attach Nkandla’: Malema to start legal row with Zuma over ‘unpaid fees’

-'We have a court order that he must pay us our money,' Malema said
+'We have a court order that he must pay us our money,' says EFF leader

 Image: Thapelo Morebudi